Take the Quiz

-If you plan to leave your home empty for any length of time - on vacation, for instance - consider shutting off your water valve so that if a serious leak develops while you're away, it will not flood the premises or run up a large water bill for you.
+If you plan to leave your home empty for any length of time - on vacation, for instance - consider shutting off your water valve so that if a serious leak develops while you're gone, it will not flood the premises or run up a large water bill.